StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Approach

 $\bullet$ \emph{Extract\_Columns~($\mathcal{T}$, $\{c\}$)}: extracts the contents of columns from a table $\mathcal{T}$ by indices $\{c\}$.

 $\bullet$ \emph{Extract\_SubTable~($\mathcal{T}$, $\{c\}$, $\{j\}$)}: extracts the sub-table specified by the column indices $\{c\}$ and row indices $\{j\}$ from a table $\mathcal{T}$.

-\paragraph{Interfaces for Database.} Considering a simplified setting when querying the database, LLMs should be aware of all the contained tables and columns (by name) for relevant tables selection, and can also acquire the detailed columns and foreign key information from the selected tables to search the answer.
+\paragraph{Interfaces for Database.} Considering a simplified setting when querying the database, LLMs should be aware of all the contained tables and columns (by name) for relevant tables selection, and can also acquire the detailed columns and foreign keys from the selected tables to search for the answer.
 Thus, we devise two functions as follows:

 $\bullet$ \emph{Extract\_Table\&Column\_Name~($\mathcal{D}$)}: extracts the names of all the tables and their contained columns from the database.

 $\bullet$ \emph{Extract\_Tables\_Information~($\{\mathcal{T}\}$)}: extracts the table names, column names, and foreign keys from a set of tables $\{\mathcal{T}\}$.